koltrakak-learning-repos/CV_learning_repo/local_features/edges.md

 # Canny's edge detector

+OSS: Sobel filtering is just a way to compute smooth derivatives (possiamo usarlo per computare il gradiente di un'immagine), it's **NOT a full edge-detector**

-by far the most used edge detector
+by far the most used edge detector is Canny

 three properties we want: